yashLadha/postorius/src/postorius/doc/setup.rst

 Latest dev version
 ------------------

-If you want to keep up to date with the latest development version, you should install Postorius using bazaar:
+If you want to always be up to date with the latest development version, you should install Postorius using bazaar:

 ::